microsoft/DiskANN/README.md

 ##Windows build:

-The Windows version has been tested with the enterprise editions of Visual Studio 2017 and Visual Studio 2019
+The Windows version has been tested with the Enterprise editions of Visual Studio 2017 and Visual Studio 2019.
+It should work with the Community and Professional editions as well without any changes.

 **Prerequisites:**